Skip to main content

 • All company directors must have a director identification number, also called a director ID.
 You must apply for a director ID before you become a company director.

 • A director ID is a unique number that you keep forever.
-You only ever need one.
-You do not need a director ID for each company.

 • Director IDs aim to prevent the use of false or fraudulent director identities.
 They also help to trace directors relationships with companies over time.